anacierdem/libdragon-docker/README.md

     npm install -g libdragon

 and use it as usual.
-To update the tool to the latest, you can similarky use `npm i -g libdragon@latest`.
+To update the tool to the latest, you can similarly do `npm i -g libdragon@latest`.

 Getting latest libdragon is achieved via creating a local git repository as a submodule at `./libradon-source`.
 The tool also keeps track of the active image in the `.libdragon` folder, which also marks the location as a libdragon project.
 You should commit the contents of this folder.